ElectricGrill

 Stretch Pick

-The Current Model G+ Dual Zone at $1099 is $349 above this $750 budget but is the only grill worth spending more than $449 on in the electric grill category.
+The Current Model G+ Dual Zone is above budget but is the only grill worth spending at this tier on in the electric grill category.
 Dual independent cooking zones let you sear steaks at 700F on one side while holding ribs at 225F on the other.
 WiFi app control lets you monitor from anywhere with internet, not just within Bluetooth range.
 560 square inch cooking area - 38% larger than the Ninja - hosts 15+ people without crowding.
 3400W power on a 240V circuit delivers restaurant-level heat.
-If your budget can stretch the extra $349, skip everything in the $500-750 range and go straight to this.
-If it cannot, stop at the Ninja Pro Connect XL at $449 and save the rest.
+If your budget can stretch the extra spend skip everything in the near-premium range and go straight to this.
+If it cannot, stop at the Ninja Pro Connect XL and save the rest.

 Premium buyers who want the most advanced electric grill on the market